 Workaholics, welcome.
 You’ll find no shame here.
 We love our jobs too—a lot.
 In fact, we can get downright boastful about to the daily devotion and tenacity required to navigate our chronically overbooked schedules.
-As a culture, we’ve come to equate business with significance, but the fact remains: Our brains need rest.
-Want to maintain peak performance?
-Take a vacation.
-Going off the grid, however, isn’t all that easy for some of us.
-That’s why we’ve cobbled together some tips to hack your brain into delivering the maximum return on your leisure investment.
-Relax, this is going to be productive.
+As a culture, we’ve come to equate business with significance, but the fact remains: Our brains need rest, and they need to know how to relax.

 Wrap your head around this: It’s okay to just chill.
 Working around the clock has become somewhat of a respectable addiction.
 It doesn’t carry the same stigma as other vices.
 Chemically speaking, your brain may still be just as hooked.
 High-intensity gigs and prolonged periods of stress take a toll on your health.
 Your body and mind require restorative periods of rest to function.
-Without proper time off to catalogue, reboot, and sort our experiences, personal growth begins to stunt or plateau.
+Without proper time off to catalog, reboot, and sort our experiences, personal growth begins to stunt or plateau.
 Fun has a purpose.
-Get serious about your playtime.

 There’s some actual science to come to your aid in the work/life balance equation.
 With proper conditioning, you can rewire your nervous system to relax on cue.
 Unplug from all your devices 50 minutes before you go to bed.
 Even small disruptions in circadian rhythms can alter your body’s ability to get effective, restorative sleep.
-Without proper recovery, your brain looses its ability to function at full throttle.
+Without proper recovery, your brain loses its ability to function at full throttle.
 Breathing exercises, from yoga to meditation, will organically soothe the body.
 When your breath is calm and controlled, the mind relaxes.

 Your brain craves routine.
 Establishing a ritual around relaxation will help you unwind all the easier.
 Take your sleep habits seriously.
 Establish a healthy nighttime routine and a meditation practice.
 Energy healer Jenni Finley emphasizes the importance of integrating visual cues throughout your space to trigger thoughts of well-being and purpose.
 Set yourself up for success.
 Find a workout or hobby that serves as a regular stress release.